-The relationship between planners and properties is similar to learning the waltz.
+The relationship between planners and properties is a complicated dance.
 Planners want the best deal, the best location, and the best experience for their attendees.
 Properties, meanwhile, want to maximize total booking value, cut down on concessions, and turn clients into repeat business.

-In this post, we offer up 20 tips (10 for event planners, 10 for hotel and venue sales reps) to create better collaboration and execute better negotiations, from the first contact to finalized contract.
+In this post, we offer up 20 tips (10 for event planners, and 10 for hotel and venue sales reps) to collaboration better and execute better negotiations, from the first contact to the finalized contract.

 1. Define and share your event purpose.